briancain/editor-cli/README.md

         fmt.Println("File editing error: ", err)
         os.Exit(1)
 }

+// You could also send this edited content back to a server to update it.

 // If changes, overwrite the original existing file file, err := os.OpenFile(filePathToEdit, os.O_WRONLY|os.O_CREATE|os.O_TRUNC, 0644)